-For over 35 years, we have been instrumental to the world’s most significant technology advancements.
+For nearly 40 years, we have been instrumental to the world’s most significant technology advancements.
 With a track record of innovation that includes over 26,000 patents, our team is transforming the way the world uses data and sparking countless possibilities in technology.

 - ITC Hall of Fame –Recognized as the 2015 inductee to the Idaho Technology Council Hall of Fame

 - CEO Mark Durcan named as Tech CEO Council Chair

 - Micron ranked No. 1 on Top 50 Employers in Electronic Design magazine

 - Boise State University receives $25M gift from the Micron Foundation to create Materials Research Center

 - Micron and Intel unveil breakthrough memory 3D XPoint™ technology